Matthias Strohn, The German Army and the Defence of the Reich (Cambridge: Cambridge University Press, 2010)

 Dr Matthias Strohn

-Matthias Strohn is Senior Research Fellow in the Humanities Research Institute and teaches on the University’s programme based in London.
-He is also a senior lecturer in the Department of War Studies, The Royal Military Academy Sandhurst and a Fellow of the Royal Historical Society.
-Before arriving at Sandhurst, he lectured at Oxford University and the Joint Forces Command and Staff College at Shrivenham.
-Dr Strohn was educated at the University of Münster (Germany) and the University of Oxford, from which he received his MSt and DPhil with a thesis on the German army in the inter-war period.
+Matthias Strohn is a Reader in the Humanities Research Institute and teaches on the University’s programme based in London.
+He is also a Senior Lecturer in the Department of War Studies, The Royal Military Academy Sandhurst and since 2017 has been on secondment to the Centre of Historical Analysis and Conflict Research (CHACR), the British Army’s think tank.
+Dr Strohn is a Fellow of the Royal Historical Society and a member of the British Commission for Military History.
+He was educated at the University of Münster (Germany) and the University of Oxford, from which he received his MSt and his DPhil with a thesis on the German army in the inter-war period.

 Dr Strohn supervises MA and doctoral research on 20th and 21st century war studies and military history.